realm/realm-dotnet/doc/userdoc_for_web.md

 ### Ignored Properties

-Use the `[Ignore]` attribute to make a property be left alone and just treated as a standard C# property.
+Use the `[Ignored]` attribute to make a property be left alone and just treated as a standard C# property.

-**TBD in the pipeline we have a task to ignore if have a getter**

-If you define a setter or getter function on the property then it is automatically ignored.
+If you define a setter or getter function on the property then it is automatically ignored (future feature not included in the beta)

 ## Writes